 President of Supreme Court Bar Association of Pakistan, Aitzaz Ahsan, and members vowed to fight and restore the Chief Justice of Pakistan.

 21 January, 2009 The Lahore High Court Bar Association carried out a 10 Million signature movement.
-As the name suggests, the purpose of the movement was to get 10 million signatures on a large white cloth which was to be presented to the parliament at the end of long march.
+As the name suggests, the purpose of the movement was to get 10 million signatures on a large white cloth which was to be presented to the parliament at the end of the long march.
 Political party workers, concerned citizen and lawyers participated and signed the petition.
-16 March, 2009 Lawyers' Community had given a call for nation wide 'Long March'.
-Many political parties like Pakistan Muslim League (Nawaz Group), Pakistan Tehreek-e-Insaf, Jamaat-e-Islami and others supported and participated in the Long March.
+16 March, 2009 Lawyers' Community had given a call for nationwide 'Long March'.
+Many political parties like the Pakistan Muslim League (Nawaz Group), Pakistan Tehreek-e-Insaf, Jamaat-e-Islami and others supported and participated in the Long March.
 All the supporters of the 'restoration of judges' participated in the Long March despite a ban imposed on protests and rallies under Section 144 by the government.

 The government arrested, detained and tortured lawyers on different occasions.For the first time in the history of Pakistan, armoured police vehicles entered the premises of the Lahore High Court to attack the protesting lawyers who had sought refuge within the high court building.Several lawyer leaders were kept under house arrest for several months.
-Munir A Malik developed serious health problems due this.In Karachi anti-lawyers movement and ally of the government Muttahida Qaumi Movement(MQM) torched a lawyers office in which about 7 lawyers were burnt alive.
-In Sahiwal, Police on the orders Musharraf regime, attacked the lawyers with petrol bomb, due which several lawyers suffered major burns.
+Munir A Malik developed serious health problems due this.In Karachi anti-lawyers movement and ally of the government Muttahida Qaumi Movement(MQM) torched a lawyers' office in which about 7 lawyers were burnt alive.
+In Sahiwal, Police on the orders Musharraf regime, attacked the lawyers with petrol bombs, due which several lawyers suffered major burns.

 The first achievement of the Lawyers' journey was 20 July 2007, when the Supreme Court historically refused to affix its imprimatur on Pervez Musharraf's attempt to dismiss the Chief Justice, who was then restored to his office with full dignity and authority.